About me

 Blogs

-This article provides a distilled explanation of the flow matching / stochastic interpolant /rectified flow.
+A distilled explanation of the flow matching / stochastic interpolant /rectified flow.
 It features an easy-to-follow proof (not found in original paper) of the flow-matching objective with stochastic interpolants.